HiveMinds/SSL4Tor/Readme.md

 ## Usage

 3 sets of commands are given.
-One for a sandbox, one for the prerequisites, and the single command to create your https onion websites.
+One for a (qemu) sandbox, one for the prerequisites, and the single command to create your https onion websites.

-### Starting QEMU
+### Starting QEMU (Optional)

 Using qemu is not necessary, but it is a nice sandbox to give this code a try, keeping your own system nice and clean.